Baldwin State Prison: History

+In 1976 the prison was opened as Georgia Women's Correctional Institution (GWCI), housing female inmates.

 In 1984 several women at GWCI sued the prison, accusing employees of committing sexual abuse.
 By September 1, 1992, 70 women at GWCI said that prison guards had sexually abused them.
 By 1993 over 180 prisoners at GWCI stated that prison guards had sexually abused them.

 In the early 1990s, based on affidavits of almost 200 prisoners at GWCI who said they had been abused, more than 12 DOC employees were suspended, fired, and transferred.
 Several top administrators in the department and several top employees at GWCI were relieved of their positions.
 As part of the scandal, 15 men and women were indicted on criminal charges of sexually abusing prisoners.
 Two prison guards pleaded guilty and received probation.
 A Baldwin County jury acquitted another prison guard.
 The state dropped charges against the other accused parties.
 In 1992 Mary Esposito, a native of Waycross, Georgia and the first female warden of an all-male prison in Georgia, took over as the warden of Baldwin State; she had been transferred from the Burruss Correctional Training Center.

 Until 1992 the prison housed female death row inmates.
 In 1992 the sentence of the state's only female death row inmate was commuted to life in prison.